Privacy Policy

 7. The NCCHC and ACIC Accreditation

-The Nationally Coordinated Criminal History Check (NCCHC) — previously most commonly known as a National Police Check (NPC) — is the official criminal history screening service coordinated through the Australian Criminal Intelligence Commission (ACIC).
+The Nationally Coordinated Criminal History Check (NCCHC) is the national screening service coordinated by the Australian Criminal Intelligence Commission (ACIC) in partnership with Australian police agencies.

-National Clearance Australia is a duly accredited body under the Agreement for Controlled Access by Duly Accredited Bodies to Nationally Coordinated Criminal History Checks ("Accreditation Agreement") with the Australian Criminal Intelligence Commission (ACIC).
+Job Trainer Australia Pty Ltd (ABN 95 647 755 600), trading as National Clearance Australia, is an ACIC Accredited Body.
+We have executed the Agreement for controlled access by duly Accredited Bodies to Nationally Coordinated Criminal History Checks ("the Agreement") with the Australian Criminal Intelligence Commission.

-This Accreditation Agreement establishes the obligations and standards that National Clearance Australia must meet in order to maintain accreditation status and access to the National Police Checking Service.
-These obligations include strict requirements around the collection, handling, storage, and destruction of personal information and police history information.
+The Agreement establishes the obligations and standards we must meet in order to maintain our accreditation and our access to the National Police Checking Service.
+These obligations include strict requirements around the collection, handling, storage, and destruction of personal information and Police History Information.

 8. Police History Information — Disclosure and Retention